singh-man/books/crackingTheCoding/12_cAndC++.md

 Another usage for virtual functions is when we can't (or don't want to) implement a method for the parent class.
 Imagine, for example, that we want Student and Teacher to inherit from Person so that we can implement a common method such as `addCourse(string s)`.
 Calling addCourse on Person, however, wouldn't make much sense since the implementation depends on whether the object is actually a Student or Teacher.

-In this case, we might want addCourse to be a virtual function defined within Person, with the imple­mentation being left to the subclass.
+In this case, we might want addCourse to be a virtual function defined within Person, with the implementation being left to the subclass.

 ```c++
 1   class Person {